MantasPauliukonis/survival-clicker2-proposal/README.md

 Organs are optional and some of them are only unlocked at some later time in game.

-Organ performance can be boosted with effects (from consumables or what have you), but can not be permanently increased with once exception: *See: Prestige system*
+Organ performance can be boosted with effects (from consumables or what have you), but can not be permanently increased (talking about organ level) with once exception: *See: Prestige system*

+Organs can be bought and transplanted, Character could have more instances of the same organ (later game)

+#### Variables

+`Organ level` - level of the organ

+`Maximum health` - Determines maximum health value of the organ, deteriorates over time and can not be restored (organ must be transplanted).
+Starting value is based on organ level

+`Current health` - current health of the organ, impacts function performance

+If organ has a container(s): *(Open to discussion)*

+`Container name` - example: for veins it's blood and for lungs it's air

+`Container size` - Maximum amount of *stuff* that can be added (ex. stomach - food, veins - blood, lungs - air and etc.).
+Starting container size is based of organ level

+`Container used` - Amount of *stuff* currently in container

 ### Brain
 Is container: *No*